 This page is for centres who are not yet accredited by the British Council and it summarises the information you have to supply at each of the three application stages.
-It also provides you with templates that enable you to self assess your eligibility before you start your application.
-You can find our more on pages 47 to 50 of the Accreditation UK Handbook.
+It also provides you with templates that enable you to self evaluate your eligibility before you start your application.

 Apply to become an accredited centre